SnYco55/SoftwareEvoTP4/README.md

 # SoftwareEvoTP4
+## 1.2.4 Questions
+1. its almost impossible, which make SHA-256 a reliable cryptographic hash function for now.
+2. "aac" and "ada" are two different strings that give the same checksum so its a collision.
+3. It is not recommended because tools like TAR or Gzip include variable metadata (timestamps, file order,...), which changes the resulting hash even if the file content remains identical.

 ## 2.2.1 Questions

-1.
+1. size :
-2.
+    text    data     bss     dec     hex filename
+    1065     532       4    1601     641 hello-world
+   permissions : -rwxr-xr-x
+   yes the build generate the executable

+2. its different because it depend of the time when it was build
-3. No because its not build time reproducible
+3. No because its not build time reproducible, the build depend of the time when its built
-4. yes becuase its run time reproducible
+4. yes because its run time reproducible.
+Once its built the time is fixed during and the output when running multiples times is the same
-5. the output can be different because of the different archite
+5. the output can be different because of the different architecture
 6. Not a good idea because of 5.

 ## 2.3.1 Questions

-1.
+1. The output are the same, and its because rand() use a seed that are the same for every of us
-2. yes it always gives the same output, because its randomness reproducible
+2. yes it always gives the same output, because of the same seed, its randomness reproducible

 ## 2.4.1 Questions